cairis-platform/cairis/index.md

   <div class="inner">
     <header class="major">
       <h2>What is CAIRIS?</h2>
       <p>CAIRIS stands for Computer Aided Integration of Requirements and Information Security.
-It is a platform for eliciting, specifying, and validating secure and usable systems.
+It is an open source platform for eliciting, specifying, and validating secure and usable systems.
 It was built from the ground up to support all the elements necessary for usability, requirements, and risk analysis.</p>
     </header>

     <ul class="features">